In this post, you will learn 31 tricks and tips for coping with a toddler and newborn.

 Billions of women before you have done it and it’ll all be a big, precious, happy blur in hindsight.

 NOTE: We’ve nursed, bottle fed, and combined the two.
 Regardless of how you feed a newborn, you have to sit there and feed the baby.
-Whether you have a bottle or boob in baby’s mouth, it’s really hard to get up and deal with your toddler while you are feeding a newborn.
-Haha so this list of ideas is perfect for keeping your toddler busy while you take care of your newborn’s needs!
+It’s really hard to get up and deal with your toddler while you are feeding a newborn.
+Haha so this list of ideas is perfect for keeping your toddler busy while you take care of your newborn’s needs no matter how you choose to feed the baby!

 Take Care of Your Toddler Before Your Newborn Needs You